MohammadFeyzian/kotlin-practice-collections/README.md

 - zipWithNext – Create pairs of consecutive elements.
 - shuffled – Return a shuffled version of the collection.
 - random – Return a random element from the collection.
+- orEmpty – Return an empty list if the collection is null.
+- requireNoNulls – Ensure no null elements, throw an exception otherwise.
+- isEmpty – Check if the collection is empty.
+- isNotEmpty – Check if the collection is not empty.
+- count – Count the elements in a collection.